darkirbyy/azertype/README.md

 ## To do

 - add "best time" for each draw
-- write better integration tests (without using phpunit ? with postman ?)
+- write better integration tests (using gruzzle + phpunit ?)
 - write functional tests (using playwright ?)